sony/esstra/samples/hello/README.md

 ```

 Additionally, at the beginning of the source code, we explicitly state the
-license so that FOSSology can scan it in a later step:
+license so that FOSSology can scan it:

 ```c
 // SPDX-License-Identifier: MIT